-Made Eventi S.r.I. (hereinafter "Made Eventi" or the "Company") decided to adopt its own Organisation, Management and Control Model (hereinafter the "Model") pursuant to the dictates of Italian Legislative Decree 231/2001 (hereinafter also referred to as the "Decree") on administrative liability of entities.
+Fiera Milano S.p.A. (hereinafter "Fiera Milano" or the "Company") decided to adopt its own Organisation, Management and Control Model (hereinafter the "Model") pursuant to the dictates of Italian Legislative Decree 231/2001 (hereinafter also referred to as the "Decree") on administrative liability of entities.

-In preparing this Model, Made Eventi complied with the provisions of the Guidelines for the construction of Organisation, Management and Control Models pursuant to Italian Legislative Decree 231/2001 (hereinafter the "Guidelines") issued in 2002 by Confindustria, later updated in 2008 and 2014, and approved by the Italian Ministry of Justice, with case law on overriding matters, as well as with the provisions referred to in the "Consolidated principles for the preparation of organizational models and the activity of the organization" issued by CNDCEC, ABI, CNF and Confindustria on February 2019.
+In preparing this Model, Fiera Milano complied with the provisions of the Guidelines for the construction of Organisation, Management and Control Models pursuant to Italian Legislative Decree 231/2001 (hereinafter the "Guidelines") issued in 2002 by Confindustria, later updated in 2008 and 2014, and approved by the Italian Ministry of Justice, as well as with case law on overriding matters.